 Newman made the move to the United States Auto Club (USAC) in 1995 and in back-to-back seasons captured Rookie of the Year honors in the National Midget and Silver Crown Series.
 His first major USAC victory came in the prestigious “Night Before the 500” race at Lucas Oil Raceway in 1997.

 In 1999, Newman balanced books as a vehicle-structure engineering student at Purdue University in West Lafayette, Ind., while continuing to be a very active racer.
 He went on to become the first driver to win all three USAC National Rookie of the Year honors in the same year along with capturing the Silver Crown title.

-The following year, Newman still competed in all three USAC national series, but started to switch gears when he signed with Team Penske to test their stock cars and drove a limited schedule in the ARCA Racing Series presented by Menards and NASCAR Nationwide Series.
+The following year, Newman still competed in all three USAC national series, but started to switch gears when he signed with Team Penske to test their stock cars and drove a limited schedule in the ARCA Racing Series presented by Menards and the NASCAR XFINITY Series.
 Besides earning victories in the USAC National Midget and Sprint Car Series, he captured his first stock car win in just his second ARCA outing at Pocono Raceway and backed it up with two more wins before making his Sprint Cup Series debut in November at Phoenix International Raceway.

 The “Rocket Man” nickname held true in 2003 as he continued to lead the series in most poles with 11 and more importantly, won eight races, the most of any driver that year en route to another sixth-place finish in the standings.
 Post-season honors included the 2003 SPEED Driver of the Year, the National Motorsports Press Association Richard Petty Driver of the Year, the Benny Kahn/Daytona Beach News-Journal Driver of the Year and The Sporting News’ Dale Earnhardt Toughest Driver of the Year.